 - War displaced 1/2 million “peaceful” Ukrainians

-- years prior, on smaller SCALE, the US has experienced Forest fires, “snowmagedon power outages and hurr” long before the recent extra stresses of unchecked unparalledc immigration, social “justice” street gangs, 300% oil prices, inflation …
+- years prior, on smaller SCALE, the US experienced Forest fires, “snowmageddon power outages and hurricanes ” long before the recent extra stresses of unchecked unparalled immigration, social “justice” street gangs, 300% oil prices, inflation …

 - our open border has US security overworked so that a back pack or Pinto carrying a dirty bomb could necessitate mass evacuation of urban dwellers to a quiet suburb near you

-- For a tiny college exercise, let’s consider an “more likely”(?) natural event: earthquake, brush fire evacuation or a broken water, sewer or gas line … or the neighbors of the fellow in Escondido whose house was blown up by police bomb squad…
+- For a tiny college exercise, consider a “more likely”(?) ‘smaller’ natural event: earthquake, brush fire evacuation or a broken water, sewer or gas line … or the neighbors of the fellow in Escondido whose house was blown up by police bomb squad…

-- In ANY combination a LARGE SCALE emergency may be irrelevant to your family enduring a 1-6 week disruption in your neighborhood services or employment or sick days from Covid or injury.
+- In ANY combination a LARGE SCALE emergency may be irrelevant to your family enduring a more local 1-6 week disruption in your neighborhood services or employment or sick days from Covid or injury or …?

 Consider refugees’ EXPERIENCE